openvinotoolkit/openvino/docs/OV_Runtime_UG/model_state_intro.md

 OpenVINO contains the ``Variable``, a special abstraction to represent a state in a model.
 There are two operations: :doc:`Assign <openvino_docs_ops_infrastructure_Assign_3>` - to save a value in a state and :doc:`ReadValue <openvino_docs_ops_infrastructure_ReadValue_3>` - to read a value saved on previous iteration.

-To get a model with states ready for inference, convert a model from another framework to OpenVINO IR with Model Conversion API or create an OpenVINO model.
+To get a model with states ready for inference, convert a model from another framework to OpenVINO IR with model conversion API or create an OpenVINO model.
 (For more information, refer to the :doc:`Build OpenVINO Model section <openvino_docs_OV_UG_Model_Representation>`).

 Below is the graph in both forms: